FreeAllMedia/generator-troupe/README.md

 After this generation you will need to customize all the special steps, adding or removing everything that you may need, as well as the function metadata if necessary, like a timeout or anything.

+Also, and this is important.
+You will need to customize the check<Model>Ownership step according to your needs.
+It's important to say that the list services usually have special treatments for permissions (it checks the parent model ownership) so you have to take care of that too.

 ## 3. Generate the resources
 ```
 yo troupe:resources